- Population: 22.25 million

 Cameroon borders two countries plagued by insurgency and civil war: Nigeria and the Central African Republic.

 Since 2014, the world’s deadliest militant group, Boko Haram, has forced more than 65,000 Nigerians to flee to Cameroon, which has been drawn into the regional conflict.
-The group has attacked scores of towns and villages in the Far North: many have died from car bombings and indiscriminate killings, and 190,000 people have been displaced from their homes.
-In 2016, Boko Haram pledged allegiance to ISIS, which affirmed the group’s aim to establish a West African caliphate.
+The group has attacked scores of towns and villages in the Far North: many people have died from suicide bombings and indiscriminate killings, and 251,000 fled their homes.
+In 2015, Boko Haram pledged allegiance to ISIS, which affirmed the group’s aim to establish a West African caliphate.

 What are the main humanitarian challenges in Cameroon?

-Humanitarian needs are enormous and growing: 1.4 million people are estimated to be food insecure in the Far North.
+Humanitarian needs are enormous and growing: 1.4 million people are estimated to be food insecure in the Far North and 1.6 million are estimated to be in humanitarian need.

 How does the IRC help in Cameroon?